ryandwalters/pong-2180/README.md

 ## Get In Touch
 Email us at pong2180@gmail.com and let us hear from you.
 You can learn more about the design process, challenge us to a game, or hear the story of how a mis-typed email address determined the **PONG 2180** name.

-Check out our pong presentation at [link].
+Check out our pong presentation at this [link].
 See [wireframes] from early stages of the project too.

 ## Collaborators